CL-CHEN-Lab/OK-Seq/README.md

 9,HMM result text file ("_HMMpropa.txt") that records all of the previous state positions that caused the maximum local probability of a state by HMM posterior algorithm.

-10-13, generate 4 result text files that records the genomic positions and also the other corresponding probabilities for the final identified optimal states:
+10-17, generate 8 result text files that records the genomic positions and also the other corresponding probabilities for the final identified optimal states:

-"_HMMsegments_IZ.txt" is for the replication initiation zone calling result.
+"_HMMsegments_IZ.txt/bed" is for the replication initiation zone calling result.

-"_HMMsegments_TZ.txt" is for the replication termination zone calling result.
+"_HMMsegments_TZ.txt/bed" is for the replication termination zone calling result.

-"_HMMsegments_highFlatZone.txt" and "_HMMsegments_LowFlatZone.txt" are for the two replication intermediate (flat) zones calling results.
+"_HMMsegments_highFlatZone.txt/bed" and "_HMMsegments_LowFlatZone.txt/bed" are for the two replication intermediate (flat) zones calling results.

 ### Test data and published results
 You can find a test dataset and the corresponding results in the "templates_bam2hmm" folder.